paypal/squbs/docs/zkcluster.md

 # Clustering squbs Services using ZooKeeper

+**Important Note:** _The ZooKeeper support in squbs is deprecated.
+Please use Akka clusters directly or move to more modern cluster coordinators._

 ## Overview

 squbs achieves clustering of services through the zkcluster module. zkcluster is an [Akka extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html) which leverages [ZooKeeper](https://zookeeper.apache.org/) to manage akka cluster and partitions.